HexHive/x402scope/README.md

 3. **Execute Detection**: Run one x402scope test script against one specific target.

-Because target configuration is facilitator-specific and may require different credentials, networks, fee-payer settings, and test-account balances, reviewers should **select one target and one test script at a time** rather than running all targets/tests automatically.
-The test definitions are listed in `SecurityViolation/tests.py`, but the recommended artifact-review workflow is to invoke the corresponding scripts directly.
+Because target configuration is facilitator-specific and may require different credentials, networks, fee-payer settings, and test-account balances, reviewers should **select one target and one test script at a time**.

 Example direct invocations: